Humble Beginnings: the First "Metal Massacre" Compilation Album

 Originally released: 1982, Metal Blade Records

 Multi-artist compilation albums were a staple of the early '80s underground metal scene.
-Whenever you rooted through the import-metal bins at your local record store, you were bound to come across at least one of these low-budget collections of mysterious, unknown bands, which were usually wrapped in eye-catching sleeves festooned with skulls and grim reapers and had catchy titles like Speed Metal Hell, U.S. Metal, Metal for Muthas, California Metal, or Hot Metal Summer.
+Whenever you rooted through the import-metal bins at your local record store, you were bound to come across at least one of these low-budget collections of mysterious, unknown bands, wrapped in eye-catching sleeves festooned with skulls and grim reapers, with titles like Speed Metal Hell, U.S. Metal, Metal for Muthas, California Metal, or Hot Metal Summer.
 Nearly every record label that catered to heavy music released at least one "comp" LP, but without a doubt, the Big Kahuna of the craze was the Metal Massacre series, founded by an L.A. based record store clerk, metal fanatic and fanzine columnist named Brian Slagel.
-Comprised of tracks from a variety of unsigned Southern California metal acts, the first Metal Massacre LP, released in 1982, is especially notable for two reasons: it served as the launch pad for Slagel's now legendary Metal Blade Records label, which is still in existence to this day; and it also happens to include the first-ever appearance on a "real" album by a then-unknown garage band called...
+The first Metal Massacre LP, released in 1982, is particularly notable for two reasons: it served as the launch pad for Slagel's Metal Blade Records label, which is still in operation to this day; and it also happens to include the first-ever appearance on a "real" album by a then-unknown garage band called...
 Metallica.
-Gee, I wonder whatever happened to those guys?
+Gee, whatever happened to those guys?

 Black N Blue, "Chains Around Heaven"